AlanU21/SpreadSight/README.md

 ## Business Background

 * Credit Default Swaps are an insurance policy against a debtor's ability to repay a loan.
-They played a crucial role in the 2007-2008 Housing Market Crash as Hedge Fund Managers purchased trillions of dollars worth of Swaps against the Housing Market and reaped billions when the bubble burst.
+They played a crucial role in the 2007-2008 Housing Market Crash as Hedge Fund Managers purchased millions of dollars worth of Swaps against the Housing Market and reaped hundreds of millions when the bubble burst.
+* A Credit Default Swap Index is a standardized, tradable financial instrument.
+It is a collection of Credit Default Swaps for varying creditors that has enabled liquidity in the CDS market a standard swap did not.
 * In the 15 years since, modelling Credit Default Swap Indices has never been more crucial to forecast future credit events.

 ## Project Scope